intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/drm-tip.rst

 tree.
 Issues that would need drm-next or other DRM subsystem tree as baseline should be fixed in the offending DRM subsystem tree.

 Only rebase the branch if you really know what you're doing.
-When in doubt, ask the maintainers.
 You'll need to be able to handle any conflicts in non-drm code while rebasing.

+Always ask for maintainer ack before rebasing.
+IRC ack is sufficient.

 Simply drop fixes that are already available in the new baseline.
+Close the associated gitlab issue when removing commits.

 Force pushing a rebased topic/core-for-CI requires passing the ``--force`` parameter to git::